biot-med/plugin-lambda-seed-python-public/README.md

 [Read here](https://docs.biot-med.com/docs/biot-plugins) about BioT plugins.

-This seed works with different triggers (hooks), each hook has it's own functions to be used according to the data received from the hook and, accordingly, the data structure that needs to be returned from the lambda.
+This seed works with different triggers (i.e hook type - either notification or interceptors).
+Each hooktype has to be managed in a specific way and has different functions accordingly (both to manage the event and for the return value).
 The lambda first determines what hook is used and retrieves the relevant functions (using a mapper).

-For the lambda to work as is, the hooktype property must be specified in the header sent in the event (except for non-specific lambdas, which the lambda defaults to if the hooktype is not specified).
+For the lambda to work as is, the hooktype property must be specified in the header sent in the event (except for non-specific lambdas).

-## Setups
+## Setup

-in command line (use python/python3 depends on the installation)
+First we create the virtual environment - Run in command line (use python/python3 depends on the installation)
 ```
 python3 -m venv seedenv
 ```
-run (on Mac)
+then activate (on Mac)
 ```
 source seedenv/bin/activate
 ```